themesberg/flowbite/content/components/mega-menu.md

 </nav>
 {{< /example >}}

-## Full width
+## Full width dropdown

-Use this example of a navigation bar built with the utility classes from Tailwind CSS to enable users to navigate between the pages of your website.
+Use this example to show a mega menu dropdown that spans the entire width of the document page.

 {{< example github="components/navbar.md" show_dark=true >}}
 <nav class="bg-white border-gray-200 dark:border-gray-600 dark:bg-gray-800">